mwiedemeyer/CloudClipboard/README.md

    3. Create an **Azure Service Bus Basic namespace** and set the connection string to the `ServiceBusConnectionString` field.
    4. Set the local and remote computer names in the `LocalName` and `RemoteName` fields.
 On each computer, the `LocalName` should be unique and the `RemoteName` should match the `LocalName` of the other computer.
 4. Run `CloudClipboard.exe`.
+   1. Put a link in `shell:startup` to start the app automatically on login.
+5. Copy something on one computer and it should be available on the other computer's clipboard.

 ## Why? (and why is it a Windows Forms app?)